Hypnotherapy and PTSD Healing with DeTrauma Technique (DTT)™ | QHHT Perth Hypnosis with Elena

 Restore balance between mind, body, and spirit

-By working directly with the subconscious mind and calming the nervous system, clients can gradually release the past, restore emotional balance, and move forward with renewed strength and peace.
+The combination of Hypnotherapy and the DeTrauma Technique (DTT)™ provides a deeply transformative pathway for those seeking relief from trauma and PTSD.
+By working directly with the subconscious mind and calming the nervous system, clients can gradually release the past.
+They can restore emotional balance and move forward with renewed strength and peace.

-Who can benefit and when to consider hypnotherapy for PTSD?
+Who Can Benefit and When to Consider Hypnotherapy for PTSD?

 Hypnotherapy with the DeTrauma Technique may be particularly helpful for you if:

-You experience intrusive memories, nightmares, flashbacks, avoidance or hyper-arousal linked to trauma.
+You experience intrusive memories, nightmares, flashbacks, avoidance, or hyper-arousal linked to trauma.

 You find talk therapy alone is not accessing the deeper layers of your trauma, or you feel “stuck” in a trauma loop.

-You are able to establish safety, trust and willingness to engage in hypnotic and imagery-based work.
+You are able to establish safety, trust, and willingness to engage in hypnotic and imagery-based work.

 You are working with a trained, trauma-informed hypnotherapist (not all hypnosis is suitable for trauma).